 One of Vermilion's defining strengths is our belief that sharing our success is essential to being a success.
 We have embedded this philosophy in our mission, & we continue to live it today.
-Our objective is to ensure that all of our key stakeholders - our shareholders, employees, communities, & partners - benefit from our achievements.
+Our objective is to ensure that all of our key stakeholders - our shareholders, employees, communities, governments, partners & suppliers - benefit from our achievements.
 This approach, based on the concepts of inclusive & sustainable growth, frames our business strategy & guides our role in the energy transition.
 As the energy transition continues to advance, two avenues of action have become increasingly important to us.

-First, it is of course critical that we continue to develop & expand the implementation of reliable, secure & cost-effective sources of renewable energy.
+First, it is of course critical that we continue to develop & expand the implementation of reliable, secure & cost-effective sources of renewable and low-carbon energy.
 Our geothermal projects in France, in which we provide heat from our produced water to agricultural and residential sectors, are already demonstrating that oil & gas companies such as ours can not only participate in renewable energy production, but lead it as well.
-We are actively working on geothermal development in concert with hydrocarbon production in the Netherlands as well.
-Second, because hydrocarcons, particularly natural gas, will be required until the energy transition is completed, we believe that citizens, governments & investors should turn to best-in-class oil & gas operators.
+We are researching geothermal development in concert with hydrocarbon production in the Netherlands, and hydrogen potential in the Netherlands, France and Ireland.

+Second, because hydrocarbons, particularly natural gas, will be required until the energy transition is completed, we believe that citizens, governments & investors should turn to best-in-class oil & gas operators.
 We will need to continue produce safely & responsibly the oil & gas that is still needed to fuel essential products & services.
 In particular, natural gas has a role to play by replacing high-carbon fuels such as coal for electricity generation, which will become increasingly important as the number of electric vehicles increases.
-In 2010, our natural gas offset more than 2.9 million tonnes of greenhouse gas emissions in Canada alone, as compared to coal consumption.
+In 2020, our natural gas production in Canada alone would have enabled a third party to avoid 9,447 kT of CO2e compared to utilizing power generated by a coal-fired power plant.

 In our operating regions of North America, Europe & Australia, we comply with some of the world's most stringent health, safety, environmental & human rights regulations.
 We voluntarily report to international frameworks such as GRI & CDP.
 Environmental responsibility is only a part of our sustainability focus.
-We have seen first hand that inclusive growth, which we see as ensuring that everyone has an opportunity for economic advancement, is fundamental to community wellbeing & long-term democratic stability.
+We have seen firsthand that inclusive growth, which we see as ensuring that everyone has an opportunity for economic advancement, is fundamental to community wellbeing & long-term democratic stability.
 We are therefore committed to ensuring that we produce energy in the most socially responsible manner possible, respecting worker rights & community engagement.
 This broad focus on sustainability (environmental, economic & social) is why we have integrated our sustainability strategy with the UN's Global Goals for Sustainable Development (SDGs).
 The SDGs provide a common focus & language for the planet, stating a clear vision for our collective future.
 We recognize that our capabilities in health and safety, environmental stewardship, long-term economic growth generation, & creation of shareholder value provide us with opportunities and the responsibility to move the SDGs forward.
 You'll see us referring to the SDGs throughout the submission and other sustainability reporting.